Frequently Asked Questions

 - What schools offer a Choice Program?

-- We offer 6 programs in the elementary schools, five programs in the middle schools, and 16 in the high schools.
+- We offer nine programs in elementary schools, six programs in middle schools, and 16 in high schools.
 You should investigate the program descriptions and locations of different programs to choose the best program to fit your child.

 - What is a Choice Fair?

-- The Choice Fair is an annual event in late January where each school that offers a Choice Program and is accepting applications comes and shares information about their school and their program.
+- The Choice Fair is an annual event where each school that offers a Choice Program and is accepting applications comes and shares information about their school and their program.
 Representatives from the schools are there to answer questions and talk one-on-one with parents and students.

 - What is the status of my Choice application?

 - The application process is handled by our Student Assignment Office.
-All applications must be mailed to the Student Assignment Office, postmarked no later than February 29.
-Applications for students who move into the district after February 1 will be accepted until June 1.
+All applications must be mailed to the Student Assignment Office and postmarked no later than the deadline for the designated application period.
 Questions concerning your application should be directed to the Student Assignment Office at 910-678-2616.

 Cumberland County Board of Education: